 The building has a full fire sprinkler system and each residential room has a local combination smoke/CO detector with mini horn.
 The building also has an addressable fire alarm system that alerts the fire department for all alarm instances.
 There are smoke and heat detectors in all hallways with a pull station at every exit.
 There are fire extinguishers in every hallway and each floor has two exits.
 There is a fire hose connection in all stairways and outside the building.
-One fire drill was conducted during 2020.
+The master fire alarm box was updated in 2021 for wireless communication to the Cranston Fire Department.
+Four fire drills were conducted during 2021.